 Similarly, if the story is about the election of officers, tell who got picked president or chairman. (“Arthur Magdolinia of Cowslip Court, a member for 15 years, was elected president of the Georgetown Lions Club Tuesday, March 15.”)
 And include some biographical information about the leader.

 Be concise.
 Try not to use any more words than absolutely necessary.
-Because of space limitations, we will usually edit longer stories.
+Because of space limitations, we cannot guarantee longer stories will get in the paper.

 Be accurate.
 Double-check such facts as dates, times, places, and the spelling of people’s names.